 Akerson, who assumed the post Sept.
 1, will also receive a portion of his salary in the form of stock, totaling $5.3 million, which will be paid out over three years beginning September 2011.

-The thrifty new small car replaces the underwhelming Chevy Cobalt, a model that had a hard time competing with the likes of Toyota's Corolla and Ford's Focus, new versions of which are due in coming months.
-A manual transmission model will have a 40-mpg highway rating.
+underwhelming Chevy Cobalt, a model that had a hard time competing with the likes of Toyota's Corolla and Ford's Focus, new versions of which are due in coming months.
+A coming manual transmission model will have a 40-mpg highway rating.

 Auditors aren't always right, but if they have even a small clue right now, General Motors is almost done.
 GM filed its most recent annual report...